eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

         };
     };

-A subset of the OMG Interface Definition Language (IDL) is used as DDS data definition language.
+The OMG Interface Definition Language (IDL) subset is used as DDS data definition language.
 In our simple example, the HelloWorld data model is made of one module ``HelloWorldData``.
-A module can be seen as a namespace where data with interrelated semantic is represented together in the same logical set.
+A module can be seen as a namespace where data with interrelated semantics is represented together in the same logical set.

-The ``structMsg`` is the actual data type that shapes the data used to build topics.
+The ``structMsg`` is the data type that shapes the data used to build topics.
 As already mentioned, a topic is an association between a data type and a string name.
-The topic name is not defined in the IDL file, but it is defined by the application business logic, at runtime.
+The topic name is not defined in the IDL file, but the application business logic at runtime determines it.

 In our simplistic case, the data type Msg contains two fields:
 ``userID`` and ``message`` payload.
-The ``userID`` is used as a unique identification of each message instance.
+The ``userID`` is used to identify each message instance uniquely.
 This is done using the ``@key`` annotation.

-The Cyclone DDS IDL compiler translates the IDL datatype in a C struct with a name made of the\ ``<ModuleName>_<DataTypeName>`` .
+The Cyclone DDS IDL compiler translates the IDL datatype into a C struct with a name made of the\ ``<ModuleName>_<DataTypeName>`` .

 .. code-block:: C